vectorgrp/XCPlite/README.md

 Use only absolute addressing mode, which is in this case associated to address extension 0.
 The A2l file may be created and updated with any usual method of your choice, using CANape, A2L-Studio, A2L-Creator, a2ltool, ...
 Measurement of heap and stack is not possible anymore and you are now limited to 32 a bit address range starting at the module load address (ApplXcpGetBaseAddr()).
-Thread safe calibration using calibration segments is still assured.
+Thread safe parameter modification using calibration segments is still assured.
 Thread safety of measurement data acquisition is now in your responsibility, by using a safe fixed event for each individual measurement variable.
 The demo no_a2l_demo demonstrates this.